A Target-Agnostic Protocol-Independent Interface for the Transport Layer: More Details on Instructions and Constructs

 \signpost{Partial support} Even if a target cannot support the full interface (e.g., does not support nested packet blueprints) or language constructs (e.g., does not support bounded for-loops or sliding windows), \mtp can still be used to re-program its transport layer within the target's capabilities.
-We envision the target to specify what it supports in an \mtp ``target file'' (akin to P4 architecture files), and a compiler can check, when deploying an \mtp program, if it is compatible.\todo{say more about compiler?}
+We envision the target to specify what it supports in an \mtp ``target file'' (akin to P4 architecture files), and the compiler can check, when deploying an \mtp program, if it is compatible.
+We leave this as future work.